 To cut down on the bacteria that causes that yeasty smell, keep the hair between the toes shortly groomed to lessen the surface area that the bacteria can linger on and to promote good air circulation.

 Dogs constantly step in dirt, which may contain trace amounts of poop, pee and chemicals from lawn care and pesticides, or salt and ice removal so use a good paw balm before your go out all year round – Try our Whiffy Dog Natural Skin & Paw salve.

 Before you take your dog out, place a small bowl filled with soapy water outside your door with a clean towel or paper towel.
 Upon returning from your walk, dip each paw into the bowl, then clean and dry between the toes.
 By preparing the bowl before you leave, it will be ready for use without needing to traipse your dog and the germs or chemicals all over your house.
 Don’t reuse this water since you’d just be redistributing the same chemicals.
 Throw it away and always start clean.

 Homemade Paw Soak for treating smelly paws

-- The juice of a lemon – Lemon is an anti-fungal, antibacterial and antiviral ingredient
+- 1 juice Lemon Lemon is an anti-fungal, antibacterial and antiviral ingredient